qsdfo/automatic_arrangement/Code/Data_processing/MXML_parser/README.md

 ## Files
 ### mxml_parser :
-Main function which parse a database and save the built pianoroll in a json format.
+Main function which parse each file in a given database and save the data in
 ### scoreToPianoroll.py :
-Implements the main
+Build the three matrices.
+Implements open, close and content fonctions for a SAX parser
+### totalLengthHandler.py :
+Small SAX parser to get the total length in number of quarter notes of a score